-Other market price risk arises from the Fund's investments in direct private equity, in direct private debt, and in unlisted real estate investee funds, whose valuation is based on the valuation of underlying companies of those investee funds.
+Other market price risk arises from the Fund's investments in direct private equity, direct private debt, and unlisted real estate investee funds, whose valuation is based on the valuation of underlying entities.
 The fund invests in such financial assets in order to take advantage of their long-term growth.
-All investments present a risk of loss of capital. bcIMC management moderates this risk through careful selection of the investee funds within specified limits.
+All investments present a risk of loss of capital. bcIMC management moderates this risk through careful selection of the private equity entities and investee funds within specified limits.
 All of the investee funds and their underlying investments are subject to the risks inherent in their industries.
 Moreover, established markets do not exist for these holdings, and they are therefore considered illiquid.

-The Fund makes commitments to a diversified portfolio of private equity, private debt and private real estate funds, managed by managers with a strong track record.
+The Fund makes commitments to a diversified portfolio of private equity, private debt and unlisted private equity investee funds, managed by managers with a strong track record.
 The Fund diversifies its portfolio of investee funds across managers, underlying industries, countries and investment stages.